bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 On multithreaded platforms, bevy will now run significantly faster by running simulation and rendering in parallel.
 The renderer was rearchitected in [bevy 0.6](https://bevyengine.org/news/bevy-0-6/#pipelined-rendering-extract-prepare-queue-render) to enable this, but the final step of actually running them in parallel was not done until now.
-There was a bit of tricky work to figure out around enabling running specific rendering systems on the main app thread instead of the rendering thread and making sure `!Send` resources aren't accessed from a different thread than they are initialized on.
+There was a bit of tricky work to figure out.
+The render world has a system that has to run on the main thread, but task pool only had the ability to run on the world's thread.
+So when we send the render world to another thread we need to accommodate still running render systems on the main thread.
+So we added the ability to spawn tasks onto the main thread in addition to the world's thread.

 ![Histogram of Many Foxes Frame Time](pipelined-rendering-histogram.png)

 In testing different bevy examples, the gains were typically in the 10% to 30% range.
-As seen in the above histogram, the "many foxes" stress test gains 1.8ms.
+As seen in the above histogram, the mean frame time of the "many foxes" stress test is 1.8ms faster than before.

 To use pipelined rendering, you just need to add the `PipelinedRenderingPlugin`.
 If you're using `DefaultPlugins` then it will automatically be added for you on all platforms except